-Net income for 2006 was \$46.7 and included a benefit of \$9.6 million related to a change in our estimated environmental liabilities and an \$8.5 million loss on extinguishment of debt.
+Net income for 2006 was \$46.7 million and included a benefit of \$9.6 million related to a change in our estimated environmental liabilities and an \$8.5 million loss on extinguishment of debt.
 Net income for 2005 was \$25.6 million and included a benefit of \$11.3 million related to a change in our estimated environmental liabilities and an insurance settlement gain of \$1.9 million.

-Redemption of Series C Redeemable Preferred Stock and Dividends and Accretion on Preferred Stock
+Redemption of Series C Preferred Stock and Dividends and Accretion on Preferred Stock

-We redeemed 25,000 shares of Series C Preferred Stock on June 30, 2004.
-For each of 2006 and 2005, redemption of Series C Redeemable Preferred Stock and dividends and accretion on preferred stocks included dividends on our Series B Preferred Stock of \$0.3 million.
+We redeemed 25,000 shares of Series C preferred stock on June 30, 2004.
+For each of 2006 and 2005, redemption of Series C preferred stock and dividends and accretion on preferred stocks included dividends on our Series B preferred stock of \$0.3 million.